 - During an exceptionally cold stage 450,000 years ago a gigantic ice sheet covered most of Britain and Essex as far south as Hornchurch.
-The moving ice diverted the Thames towards its present-day course and dumped its load of boulder clay, or till, on top of these old Thames gravels. - During the past million years of the Ice Age, there have been numerous cold and warm stages and humans have migrated to and from Essex, together with the animals they have hunted.
+The moving ice diverted the Thames towards its present-day course and dumped its load of boulder clay, or glacial till, on top of these old Thames gravels. - During the past million years of the Ice Age, there have been numerous cold and warm stages and humans have migrated to and from Essex, together with the animals they have hunted.
 They have left thousands of flint tools and tool-making debris on the banks of the ever-changing Thames and its tributaries.
+Thus, in south Essex we have the best geo-environmental and archaeological record in Europe of the last half a million years.